GLL: A Differentiable Graph Learning Layer for Neural Networks: Background

 \subsection{Classical Graph-based Learning}

-Let $\X = \{x_1, x_2, \dots, x_n\} \in \mathbb{R}^d$ be a set of $d$-dimensional feature vectors.
-Let $\mathcal{L} \subset \X$ be the set of labeled indices that identifies which feature vectors have labels $y_i \in \{1, 2, \dots, k\}$ (for a $k$-class classification problem).
-The task of semi-supervised learning is to infer the labels on the unlabeled index set $\mathcal{U} = \X\setminus \L$.
-The labels $y_i$ are represented by one-hot vectors; that is, the vector $e_{y_i} \in \mathbb{R}^k$ of all zeros, except a 1 in the $y_i^{th}$ entry.
-We use the geometric structure of a similarity graph constructed on $\X$ to make predictions.
-Using a symmetric similarity function \(w: \X\times \X \to \mathbb{R}^+\), we construct the similarity graph's weight matrix $W$, where $w_{x_ix_j}$ or $w_{ij}$ is the edge weight between $x_i$ and $x_j$ ($w_{xy}$ denotes generic elements $x,y\in \X$).
-The weight matrix \(W\) is symmetric and the edge weights correspond to similarity between nodes, with larger values indicating higher similarity.
-Because pairwise similarities and dense matrix operations are expensive to compute, \(W\) is typically approximated using a sparse or low rank representation.
-Here we use a $k$-nearest neighbors search on $\X$ with $k\ll n$ so that $W$ is sparse (see Section \ref{sec:graph_construction}).
+Let $\X = \{\x_1, \x_2, \dots, \x_n\} \in \mathbb{R}^d$ be a set of $d$-dimensional feature vectors, \blue and let $W$ denote a corresponding weight matrix, which may be constructed as a similarity matrix, as discussed in Section \ref{sec:graph_construction}.
+This endows the data set with a graph structure. \nc Let $\mathcal{L} \subset \X$ be the set of labeled indices that identifies which feature vectors have labels $y_i \in \{1, 2, \dots, k\}$ (for a $k$-class classification problem). \blue The task of graph-based semi-supervised learning is to utilize the graph structure to infer the labels on the unlabeled index set $\mathcal{U} = \X\setminus \L$. \nc The labels $y_i$ are represented by one-hot vectors; that is, the vector $e_{y_i} \in \mathbb{R}^k$ of all zeros, except a 1 in the $y_i^{th}$ entry. \blue As in Section \ref{sec:graphcalculus}, generic elements of $\X$, i.e., graph vertices, are denoted as $x,y\in \X$, and the corresponding entry of the weight matrix $W$ is denoted $w_{xy}$.\nc

 \textit{Laplace learning} (\cite{zhu2003semi}), also called \textit{label propagation}, is a seminal method in graph-based learning.
 The labels are inferred by solving the graph Laplace equation

 where $g:\L\to \R^k$ encodes the labeled data through their one hot vector representations.
 The solution $u\in \l2$ is a function $u:\X\to \R^k$ where the components of $u(x)\in \R^k$ can be interpreted as the probability that $x$ belongs to each class.
 The label prediction is the class with the highest probability.
 Equation \eqref{eq:graph_laplace} is a system of $k$ linear equations, one for each class, which are all completely independent of each other.
 Thus, this formulation of Laplace learning is equivalent to applying the one-vs-rest method for converting a binary classifier to the multiclass setting.